Sex, Pies and Idiot Scrapes: Plot

-An alcohol-free Springfield Saint Patrick's Day parade is interrupted by a brawl between the Nationalist Irish and the Unionist Northern Irish in which Homer participates.
+An alcohol-free Saint Patrick's Day parade is interrupted by a brawl between the Nationalist Irish and the Unionist Northern Irish in which Homer participates.
 A group of hungry children steal Marge's picnic basket.
-She is saved by Patrick Farrelly, who gives the children a cabbage and returns the basket.
-Marge offers him a cupcake in gratitude, and Patrick immediately offers her a job at his bakery after eating it.
-At the bakery, Marge realizes that Patrick employed her at an erotic bakery after seeing Patty and Selma pick out a suggestively-shaped cake.
-Marge tries to quit, but Patrick says that there is nothing wrong with what he is doing, and that many of her friends have bought cakes from the store.
+She is saved by Patrick Farrelly, who returns the basket.
+Marge offers him a cupcake in gratitude, and Patrick offers her a job at his bakery after eating it.
+Marge realizes that Patrick owns an erotic bakery after seeing Patty and Selma pick out a suggestively-shaped cake.
+Marge tries to quit, but Patrick says there is nothing wrong with what he is doing.
 Patrick informs Marge that she has a gift, and Marge agrees to stay.

-Due to his involvement in the riot and his history of crime, Homer is arrested and his bail set incredibly high.
-Homer's bail bondsman Lucky Jim agrees to secure Homer's release from prison, as long as Homer does not skip his bail.
-Otherwise, he will have to deal with Wolf the Bounty Hunter, who quickly inspires Homer to become a bounty hunter himself.
-Homer's first mission involves pretending to sell condos on a street corner to criminals.
-Snake approaches Homer, who tries to take Snake down.
-Homer corners Snake in an alleyway, where Snake pulls out a pistol and fires a shot straight to Homer's head.
-Miraculously, Ned Flanders places a sheet of bulletproof glass in front of Homer, which deflects the shot.
-Ned attempts to convince Snake to come in quietly, unknowingly allowing Homer to sneak up behind Snake and capture him by asphyxiating him with a plastic bag.
-Giving Ned his cut of the bounty, Homer convinces him to partner up as a bounty hunting duo, and they successfully pursue several bail-jumpers.
-Homer spoils his family with gifts, chiefly evidence such as bullets or chemical equipment taken from meth labs.
-Marge is equally proud of her job, although after Homer innocuously considers ordering a birthday cake for Lisa from the erotic bakery and unwittingly eats several components for an order for Waylon Smithers, Marge confesses to the precise nature of her work.
+Due to his involvement in the riot and his criminal history, Homer is arrested and his bail set incredibly high.
+Homer's bail bondsman Lucky Jim agrees to secure Homer's release if Homer does not skip his bail.
+Otherwise, he will have to deal with Wolf the Bounty Hunter, who inspires Homer to become a bounty hunter himself.
+Homer's first mission involves capturing Snake.
+Homer corners Snake, where Snake pulls out a pistol and fires a shot at Homer.
+Miraculously, Ned places a sheet of bulletproof glass in front of Homer, which deflects the shot.
+Ned attempts to convince Snake to come quietly, allowing Homer to capture him by asphyxiating him with a plastic bag.
+Homer convinces Ned to partner as a bounty hunting duo, and they successfully pursue several bail-jumpers.
+Homer spoils his family with gifts.
+Marge is equally proud of her job but confesses to the nature of her work after several embarrassing incidents.